rokob/rokob.github.com/_posts/2018-01-15-two-years-of-skydiving.md

 overconfident.

 My previous experience in different sports has actually been arguably detrimental to my skydiving.
-I learned that you push as hard as you can and when you fail, you might get hurt, but you just get up, dust yourself off, and try again.
+I learned in those sports that you push as hard as you can and when you fail, you might get hurt, but you just get up, dust yourself off, and try again.
 This works in football, track & field, triathlon, etc. In skydiving this can get you killed or seriously injured.
 It requires a lot more mental assessment and skill building within your limits because the consequences of going beyond yourself are much worse.
-There is still a saying that if you are going to be dumb you better be tough.
-There are still plenty of military attitudes where people just push it and walk it off.
+Skydiving does still have a saying that "if you are going to be dumb you better be tough."
+There are plenty of military attitudes where people just push it and walk it off.
 But as you progress through the sport, you only make it out the other side if you learn to be smart about managing risk as well as being lucky and tough when you invariably do make mistakes.